rohitkhera/cf_fips_rand/README.md

 cannot directly generate asymmetric keys.
 Seeding of generators is done explicitly, by extracting 256 bits of noise from the Linux entropy pools.
-Entropy of the seed (measured in bits) is therefore 256 based on Linux entropy pool's estimation 'heuristic' (refer to https://ringcipher.com/2013/05/04/uncertainty-randomness-virtualization/ for an explanation of this).
+Entropy of the seed (measured in bits) is therefore 256 bits based on the Linux entropy pool estimation 'heuristic' (refer to https://ringcipher.com/2013/05/04/uncertainty-randomness-virtualization/ for an explanation of this).
 Given this fact, the libraries instantiate the NIST generators